 Fig. 7.
-Automated system for technical diagnostics of barrels' condition based on a set of informative signs

-An automated system consists of hardware and software components.
+Automated system for technical diagnostics of barrels' condition based on a set of informative signs Source: compiled by the author An automated system consists of hardware and software components.
 The hardware component includes 5 microphones (M1, ..., M5) that register acoustic fields that arise during a shot.
-The signals from the outputs of the microphones are converted into digital form using a 5-channel 16-bit analog-to-digital converter (ADC) and are fed to the input port of the computer via a wired communication channel.
+The signals from the outputs of the microphones are converted into digital form using a 5-channel 16-bit analog-todigital converter (ADC) and are fed to the input port of the computer via a wired communication channel.
 The computer itself is a rugged laptop.
 Further processing of the measurement information is carried out by a software component.
 The software component includes: